sebanc/brunch/external-drivers/rtl8812au/docs/Concurrent_Mode.md

-Assume the throughput limitation of current environment is 85Mb/s, then the throughput of wlan0 + the throughput of wlan1 is basically equal or smaller than 85Mb/s.
+Assume the throughput limitation of current environment is 85Mb/s, then the throughput of wlan0 + the throughput of wlan1 is basically equal to or smaller than 85Mb/s.

 Q: Everything is fine when I only start hostapd, but when I start running station mode in the other interface at the same time, hostapd will disconnect